open-component-model/ocm-spec/doc/01-model/03-elements-sub.md

 For example:

-You want to describe different image versions to be used for different Kubernetes versions and for multiple purposes.
-With the identity attributes this can easily be modeled by using
+You want to describe different image versions to be used for different Kubernetes versions deployed on different OS platforms and CPU architecturesand.
+With identity attributes this can easily be modeled by using
 - the `name` attribute for the purpose (e.g. DNS controller)
 - the `version` attribute for the image version
-- and an extra identity attribute for the intended Kubernetes Version.
+- and an extra identity attribute for the intended Kubernetes OS platform and architecture.

 ```yaml
 ...